Category: Philosophy

 The Greek word skopein – from which the English word scope derives – means “to observe, aim at, examine.”
 It is related to the Greek skeptesthai, which means “to look out.”
 Skepsis and skeptikos are also both Greek and mean “to look; to enquire; to aim.”
 Those are the etymological roots of the word sceptic.

-Sceptic – or if you’re in the United States, skeptic, the difference purely one of form and not substance – has its origins in the Ancient Greek thinkers who developed arguments which purport to show that knowledge is either impossible (Academic Scepticism) or that there is never sufficient data to tell if knowledge is possible (Pyrrhonian Scepticism).
+Sceptic – or, if you’re in the United States, skeptic, the difference being purely one of form and not substance – has its origins in the Ancient Greek thinkers who developed arguments which purport to show that knowledge is either impossible (Academic Scepticism) or that there is never sufficient data to tell if knowledge is possible (Pyrrhonian Scepticism).

 Academic Scepticism rejects certainty but accepts degrees of probability.
 In this sense, Academic Scepticism anticipates elements of present-day quantum theory.
 The Academic Sceptics rejected certainty on the grounds that our senses (from which all knowledge ultimately derives) are unreliable and reason therefore is unreliable since, say the Academic Sceptics, we can find no guaranteed standard by which to gauge whether our convictions are true.
 This claim rests upon the notion that humans can never know anything that is absolutely false.